 My living arrangement is different.

 The moratorium covers anyone who pays rent to live in any type of place.
 Here are some examples.
+You have to have lived in this place for more than 14 days for the moratorium to apply.
 This is not a complete list:

 You live in a motor home or RV you own.
 You rent the lot the motor home sits on.